Skip to content

 ]

-We need to add our package simple_python as dependency to the workspace.
+We need to add our package rich_example as source dependency to the workspace.

-pixi also supports git dependencies, allowing you to specify a branch, tag, or rev to pin the dependency.
+Source dependencies can be specified either by providing a local path to the directory containing the package or a git dependency.
+When using git, you can optionally define a branch, tag, or rev to pin the dependency.
 If none are specified, the latest commit on the default branch is used.
-The subdirectory is optional and specifies the location of the package within the repository.
+Additionally, a subdirectory can be specified to indicate the package’s location within the repository.

 # We add our package as dependency to the workspace